 Over several thousands of years Jainism has its influence on Hinduism.
 Majority of Hindu religious books describe about various Jain Tirthankaras and jain religion confirming historicity of Jainism from the period of Lord Rishabadev and India originally named after Bharat, the eldest son of First Tirthankara.

 'Puja' is the commonly found spiritual activity in Hinduism which is the great influence of Jainism.
 'Pu' means flower and 'ja' means offering.
 Puja is being cordially conducted in all the temples of Hinduism even today.

 In India Maharashtra, Rajasthan and Gujarat have largest jain population.
 Karnataka, Madhya Pradesh and Punjab are having relatively large strength of jains in the country

 Jainism in the world countries other than India

-Jainism has been spread over mnay countries such as US, UK, Canada, Europe, Kenya, Tanzania and Uganda.
-The religion has its popularity in some parts of US and many jain temples have been built there.
-Smaller jain communities exist in Nepal, South Africa, Japan, Singapore, Malaysia, Australia, Fiji and Suriname.
+Jainism has been spread over many countries such as US, UK, Canada, Europe, Kenya, Tanzania and Uganda.
+The religion has its popularity in some parts of US and many Jain temples have been built there.
+Smaller Jain communities exist in Nepal, South Africa, Japan, Singapore, Malaysia, Australia, Fiji and Suriname.